IHE/ITI.SeR/SeR.md

 The Authorization Decisions Query transaction requires TLS communication between actors involved.

-This transaction mandates the creation of Access Decisions associated at least with the Requester Entity and with the clinical data item requested.
+This transaction mandates the creation of Authorization Decisions associated at least with the Requester Entity and with the clinical data item requested.
 If additional parameters need to be associated to the Access Decision, these parameters shall be provided within the Authorization Decisions Query transaction.